Disconnectivity and Relative Positions in Simultaneous Embeddings: Disjoint Cycles

 \subsubsection{Biconnected Graphs}

 Before considering two graphs, we determine for a single graph the possible embeddings it may induce on a set of disjoint cycles contained in it.
 Let $G = (V, E)$ be a biconnected graph with SPQR-tree $\mathcal T$, let $C$ be a simple directed cycle in $G$ and let $\mu$ be a node in $\mathcal T$.
 Obviously, $C$ is either completely contained in the expansion graph of a single virtual edge of $\mu$ or $C$ induces a simple directed cycle of virtual edges in $\skel(\mu)$.
-We say that $C$ is \emph{contracted} and \emph{a cycle} in $\skel(\mu)$ in the former and latter case, respectively.
+We say that $C$ is \emph{contracted} in $\skel(\mu)$ in the first case and that $C$ is \emph{a cycle} in $\skel(\mu)$ in the second case.
+If~$C$ is a cycle in~$\skel(\mu)$, we also say that~$\skel(\mu)$ \emph{contains}~$C$ as a cycle.
 Consider the case where $C$ is a cycle in $\skel(\mu)$ and let~$\kappa$ denote this cycle.
 By fixing the embedding of $\skel(\mu)$ the virtual edges in $\skel(\mu)$ not contained in $\kappa$ split into two groups, some lie to the left and some to the right of $\kappa$.
 Obviously, a vertex~$v \in V \setminus V(C)$ in the expansion graph of a virtual edge that lies to the left (to the right) of~$\kappa$ lies to the left (to the right) of $C$ in $G$, no matter which embedding is chosen for the skeletons of other nodes.
 In other words, the value of $\pos_{C}(v)$ is completely determined by this single node~$\mu$.
-We show that for every vertex $v \in V \setminus V(C)$ there is a node $\mu$ containing $C$ as a cycle such that the virtual edge in $\skel(\mu)$ containing $v$ in its expansion graph is not contained in the cycle $\kappa$ induced by $C$.
-Hence such a node determining $\pos_{C}(v)$ does always exist.
+We show that for every vertex $v \in V \setminus V(C)$ there is a node $\mu$ in~$\mathcal T$ containing $C$ as a cycle such that the virtual edge in $\skel(\mu)$ containing $v$ in its expansion graph is not contained in the cycle $\kappa$ induced by $C$.
+Hence such a node~$\mu \in \mathcal T$ determining $\pos_{C}(v)$ always exists.
 Extending this to a pair of cycles yields the following lemma.

 \begin{lemma} Let $G$ be a biconnected planar graph with SPQR-tree $\mathcal T$ and let $C_1$ and $C_2$ be two disjoint simple cycles in $G$.
 There is exactly one node $\mu$ in $\mathcal T$ determining $\pos_{C_1}(C_2)$.
 Moreover, $\mu$ contains $C_1$ as cycle $\kappa_1$ and $C_2$ either as a cycle or contracted in an edge not contained in $\kappa_1$. \end{lemma} \begin{proof} We choose some vertex $v \in V(C_2)$ as representative for the whole cycle.
 Consider a Q-node~$\mu_1$ in the SPQR-tree $\mathcal T$ corresponding to an edge contained in $C_1$.
 Moreover, let $\mu_k$ be a Q-node corresponding to an edge incident to $v$.
 We claim that the desired node $\mu$ lies somewhere on the path $\mu_1, \dots, \mu_k$ in the SPQR-tree $\mathcal T$.